Matisse in Tangier

 Eugène Delacroix arrived in Morocco in 1832 on a diplomatic mission and left with notebooks full of forbidden sketches.
 He'd seen a harem — the first European painter to do so.
 The images haunted him for thirty years.
 They changed French art forever.

-In the fourteenth century, the Marinids filled Fes with theological colleges so beautiful that the students' quarters were the only ugly rooms in the building.
+The Marinids built colleges so exquisite the students' quarters were the only ugly rooms.

 The Marinid dynasty ruled Morocco from roughly 1244 to 1465, and they built their legacy in Fes.
 Unable to claim descent from the Prophet, they compensated with architecture — a chain of madrasas so lavishly decorated that visitors today forget they were schools.